 How to get to Kandy Lake | For Kandy Lake you don’t need any directions.
 You simply can’t go around it when in Kandy.
 Ooh, you actually can, takes about an hour to walk through.

-In the midst of the lively, sometimes chaotic city center of Kandy is a hill-ridge that is home to the Udawattakele Forest Reserve.
+In the midst of the lively, sometimes chaotic city centre of Kandy is a hill ridge that is home to the Udawattakele Forest Reserve.

 The Udawattekele Sanctuary is perfect for a quiet and peaceful walk away from the bustling city.
 The urban forest that was once only open for royal blood is home to over 400 species of plants, 70 species of birds and several mammals.